Thea Hunter was a promising, brilliant scholar. And then she got trapped in academia’s permanent underclass.

 Small schools across the United States are facing budget shortfalls and low enrollment—leading some to shut down in the middle of students’ higher-education experience.

-Confessions True 22 Fake Ids The 18-year-old gun-rights activist and Parkland-shooting survivor is being touted by the right as the latest victim of “cancel culture.”
+A Vertical Licenses Problem part New Driver Of California's Good The 18-year-old gun-rights activist and Parkland-shooting survivor is being touted by the right as the latest victim of “cancel culture.”

 The college has rescinded an admissions offer to Kyle Kashuv, a Parkland survivor and conservative activist.

 Like many rich Americans, I used to think educational investment could heal the country’s ills—but I was wrong.
 Fighting inequality must come first.

 No one’s making them try to read 100 books a year.